-The 10 suites and apartments are housed within beautifully restored medieval stone dwellings.
+The 15 rooms and apartments are housed within beautifully restored medieval stone dwellings.
 A recent refurbishment has resulted in a clever mix of old and new, with sleek sofas and marble kitchen worktops teamed with wood-beamed ceilings, stone fireplaces and terracotta-tiled floors.
 The colour palette blends pale grey, cream and beige, creating a smart, understated look that's fresh and contemporary.

-The apartments (Village View) are the smallest, but still, at 30m2, they're perfectly roomy with a double bedroom, a full kitchen and a dining area.
-Suites come with 1- and 2-bedroom options, and most have the added perk of an outdoor terrace with views of the lush green Umbrian hills.
-For maximum oomph, opt for the Panorama Balcony Suite.
+The Deluxe Rooms are the smallest but still have a little sitting area.
+The Apartments are the next step up, perfectly roomy with a double bedroom, a full kitchen and a dining area.
+Superior and Panorama Apartments come with 1- and 2-bedroom options, and most have the added perk of an outdoor terrace with views of the lush green Umbrian hills.
+For maximum oomph, opt for the Panorama Terrace Room.
 It’s the largest of the lot, and the phenomenal countryside view includes the dreamy pool.

 - Air conditioning

 Food is taken seriously at Aethos Saragano.
 Chef and long-time local Delfina plucks the freshest ingredients from the kitchen garden.
 Meat is sourced from local farmers with an emphasis on animal welfare, and the pasta is fresh and homemade.
 Dishes are traditional Umbrian fare with a modern twist.
 You might get sautéd asparagus with truffle sauce, or rabbit ragù tagliolini, thyme, lemon and cardamom.
 The in-house sommelier will recommend a top-notch local tipple to wash it all down with.
 Eat inside among the cooling stone walls, or pull up a chair on the terrace, where the rolling countryside views are vast and glorious.